Meet the Other Phone. A phone that grows with your child.

 Our verdict

-If you like a proper cup of tea from a proper old-fashioned kettle, this stove-top model from Le Creuset ticks all the boxes.
-It has traditional good looks and a charming whistle that lets you know when your water has boiled.
+If you like a proper cup of tea from an old-fashioned stovetop kettle, this stylish model from Le Creuset ticks all the boxes.
+Sure, it's more of a faff to use than all the electric models in this guide, but the Kone has traditional good looks and a charming whistle that lets you know when your water has boiled.

 It’s made from enamelled steel and has a lovely wide base that sits robustly on your hob or Aga, while an ergonomic handle makes pouring easy.
 It does take a little while to boil, but not nearly as long as you’d think thanks to its wide induction base - and anyway, that’s part and parcel of a stove-top kettle.